A Shelby County resident was on his way to work early one morning on U.

 without the necessity of trial.

-B. Powers, and Preston Miller of the Birmingham law firm, King Simmons, P.C.
+Preston Miller and Colin S. Clark of the Birmingham law firm, King Simmons, P.C.
 No

 representation is made that the quality of the legal services to be performed is greater than the